WebAhead/master-reference/CONTRIBUTING.md

   1. A good title
   2. Description, with detail of everything in the pull.
   3. Reference to the issue in description.
-  3. An assignee, assign someone from [here](https://github.com/foundersandcoders/master-reference/blob/master/README.md
+  4. An assignee, assign someone from [here](https://github.com/foundersandcoders/master-reference/blob/master/README.md)

-# Thankyou!
+# Thank you!

 P.S. please star this repo.